 3. Science Park, Kozhikode, Kerala

 While Visvesvaraya museum confines its unique way of teaching within the concrete limits of a building, Kozhikode’s Science Park, that proudly calls itself a ‘Park’, has broken the limits of a concrete structure and spread out its experiments into an outdoor park.
 Sure, there is a concrete building with interactive experiments similar to Bengaluru, but that is not why this museum makes it to our list.
 Rather, it is due to the larger-than life machines in the outdoor park.
 There is a water mill that is powered by your running.
 There is a light bulb that lights up brighter, the faster you run inside a rotating drum.
-There is a set of ropes with varying number of pulleys attached.
-You can see how different arrangements of pulleys make it easy to lift weights easily.
+There is a set of ropes with a varying number of pulleys attached.
+You can see how different arrangements of pulleys make it easy to lift weights with different levels of ease.
 Feel like lifting a Maruti 800 car with your finger?
 This is the ultimate experiment at Science Park.
 Showing the power of leverage, a decommissioned Maruti 800 is attached at one end of a rope fixed to a rod.
 At various points on the rod are handholds that you can use to tug.
-The farthest handholds make it quite easy to lift the car using just the fingers of your non-dominant hand, proving that the size of the lever can affect the effort you require.
+The farthest handholds make it quite easy to lift the car using just the fingers of your non-dominant hand, proving that the size of the lever can drastically reduce the effort you require to move an object.
+As Archimedes rightly said, “Give me the right-sized lever and I shall move the earth.”

 4. Hasta Shilpa Heritage Village, Manipal, Udupi, Karnataka